How to Become a Forklift Operator

 If you don’t have experience as a forklift operator, you will need to get trained.
 The Occupational Safety and Health Administration (OSHA) training and certification regulations establish two phases.
 The first phase involves trade school training, which is also available through online courses.
 This typically requires a multiple-choice exam.
 The second phase involves a practical, hand-on skills evaluation.

 OSHA does not provide training to truck operators.
 Instead, it requires employers to provide site-specific training and equipment-specific training for forklift operators, along with certification of that training.
 Based on general principles of safe truck operation, training programs must ensure that operators perform jobs accurately and safely.
-This process can be as simple as observing the operator perform typical operations and asking questions related to
+This process can be as simple as observing the operator perform typical operations and asking questions related to safe operation.

 Appendix C of this sample training documentation for powered industrial trucks details some of the behaviors an employer might examine.
 The document also establishes training program standards, employee responsibilities and also requirements for vehicle maintenance and inspections.